Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 4. United We Stand

 At minimum, you'll have an 800 boost; at max, 4000.
 There aren't many better ways to quickly empower a creature than this potent spell.
 No cost, no restriction—United We Stand fits well in any deck, especially those that swarm the field with Pendulum cards.

 3. Butterfly Dagger - Elma

-Consider the stupendously broken combos you can do with this card which are stupendously broken.
-For example, lets examine two cards: the monster "Gearfried the Iron Knight" and the magic "Spell Absorption".
+Consider the stupendously broken combos you can perform with this card.
+For example, take the monster Gearfried the Iron Knight and the magic card Spell Absorption.
 Gearfried has an effect that destroys any equip card placed upon it, and Absorption gives you 500 Life Points whenever a magic card is played.
-Thus, activate Absorption, summon Gearfried, and infinitely equip Elma to it, gaining 500 Life as many times as you want.
+Thus, activate Absorption, summon Gearfried, and infinitely equip Elma to it, eternally gaining 500 Life.
 For its incredible potential, Elma has long been forbidden in tournament play.

 2. Premature Burial

 Equip it to an opponent's monster, who is destroyed two of their turns later.
 Then, this card is returned to your hand.

 The monster you equip this card to cannot be destroyed by battle.